SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pine Mountain Lake Golf Course is an 18-hole championship course open to the public.
 Superbly designed to engage even the best players, the surroundings are spectacular and worth the visit alone.

-Located in the town of Groveland and just 26 miles from the entrance to Yosemite National Park, this is a course you need to play when in the area.
+Located in the town of Groveland just miles from the Big Oak Flat entrance to Yosemite National Park, this is a course you need to play when in the area.

 Wawona Golf Course